section-engineering-education/engineering-education/content/articles/creating-dummy-data-in-python-using-faker-package/index.md

 #### Create a dummy dataset
 Now, let's try to create a dummy dataset that can be used for Machine Learning.

-Let's assume dataset generation for 20 people containing their employment status, type of job, company name, residence and so on.
+Let's assume dataset generation for 20 people containing their employment status, type of job, company name, residence, and so on.

 We'll construct the dataset using a [Standard Provider](https://faker.readthedocs.io/en/master/providers.html) called `profile()` and save it in Pandas Dataframes.